Frequently Asked Questions

 - 1. How do I get into your building?

 Our building is kept locked during the week and is open on Sunday mornings.
 During the week, if you go from the parking lot to the door with the red awning (on Hancock), there is a buzzer and someone will let you in and direct you.
-On Sundays, to reach the Chapel or Sunday School rooms, you can enter from the awning entrance on Hancock or the 16th Avenue entrance, which is handicapped accessible.
-To enter the sanctuary, you may use the Oak Door Entrance on Hancock, or the red doors on 17th Avenue, the red doors at the south end of the building (near Schuyler) or the handicapped entrance on 16th.
+You may also enter after being buzzed in at the wood door on Hancock or at the accessible entrance on 16th Street.
+On Sundays, to reach the Chapel or Sunday School rooms, you can enter from the awning entrance on Hancock or the 16th Avenue entrance, which is accessible.
+To enter the sanctuary, you may use the Oak Door Entrance on Hancock, or the red doors on 17th Avenue, the red doors at the south end of the building (near Schuyler) or the accessible entrance on 16th.

 - 2. Is parking available?

 Yes – and no!
 We have a parking lot on Hancock Street between 16th and 17th .
 It’s best to provide a little extra time to find a parking space in case the lot is full.
-We have several handicapped parking spaces available at the south end of the parking lot.
-From the lot, you would enter the door with the red awning and go down the stairs to get to the chaple, or you would enter the building to get to the sanctuary through the Oak Doors on Hancock Street.
-The handicapped-accessible entrance is on 16th.
+We have four accessible parking spaces available at the south end of the parking lot.
+From the lot, you would enter the door with the red awning and go down the stairs to get to the chapel, or you would enter the building to get to the sanctuary through the Oak Doors on Hancock Street.
+The accessible entrance is on 16th.